NikolasMoatsos/Dissecting-Spotify-Valence-ML-Analysis/README.md

 * Convolutional Neural Network.

 ## Data
-The dataset was created with the help of the [Spotify's Web API](https://developer.spotify.com/documentation/web-api/reference/#/) and contains information for both the track and audio features of song. *(More information in the `data_collection.ipynb` notebook)*.
+The dataset was created with the help of the [Spotify's Web API](https://developer.spotify.com/documentation/web-api/reference/#/) and contains information for both the track and the audio features of song. *(More information in the `data_collection.ipynb` notebook)*.

 Also, the list of the tracks' ids that were used in the API, was obtained from a dataset on *Kaggle* and can be found [here](https://www.kaggle.com/ektanegi/spotifydata-19212020).